kdgregory/log4j-aws-appenders/docs/cloudwatch.md

 CloudWatch (ie, instead of all appenders writing at start + 2000 milliseconds, one will write at start + 2000, another will write at start + 2100, and so on).

-That said, having a large number of writers feeding data to the same logstream is not a good idea, because each stream is limited to 5 writes per second.
-Again, the appenders will retry, so you won't lose log messages, but it would be better to avoid the collisions entirely.
+However, if you have a large number of writers to the same stream you can still be throttled, because `DescribeLogStreams` is limited to five calls per second.
+Based on my experiments, this appears to be a "bucket and refill" limit: you have an initial unthrottled bucket of requests, and a refill rate of five per second.
+And while the bucket appears quite large (I was able to execute hundreds of near-concurrent requests before getting an exception), it will eventually be consumed.

-One approach is to use separate logstream names.
-The CloudWatch Logs console allows you to search across all streams within a log group, so there is little benefit to combining logs from multiple processes.
-To make this happen, use a [substitution](substitutions.md) in the stream name.
-For example, `mystream-{pid}` will include the process ID.
-If you have multiple independent runs of your application, `mystream-{startupTimestamp}-{pid}` will order them in the console list.
+To resolve this, you must give each appender its own stream, and set the `dedicatedStream` parameter (added in release 2.2.2) to `true`.
+This parameter tells the appender that it will be the only writer on the stream, so it will retain the sequence token from `PutLogEvents` and not call `DescribeStreams` before each write (it will, however, retrieve the token if it discovers that there are other writers).

 Another alternative, and one that I think is better (albeit more expensive), is to use the Kinesis appender, which feeds a [logging pipeline](https://www.kdgregory.com/index.php?page=aws.loggingPipeline)